pragmanila/reposearch/README.md

 # Reposearch

 ## Instructions:
-1. Create a simple application that utilizes APIs on a fully responsive and cross browser compatible web page using HTML, CSS and Javascript.
+1. Create a simple application that utilizes APIs below on a fully responsive and cross browser compatible web page using HTML, CSS and Javascript.
+If developing for mobile (iOS / Android), please avoid developing on a webview and present your code on a native approach.
-2. from a fork of this exact same repo, send a link to your work. (if you dont have a github account, it has to be created)
+2. fork this repo, do your code, commit and push then send a link to your work. (github account is required.)

 ## Functional Requirements:
 1. Users should be able to search for any public repository on github by name and display relevant information such as url, description, number of forks, number of stars and open issues.